abdnaqeeb/IdentifiersDictionaryAndGrammatic/number.md

 ## Count

 Many developers use the word "number" as part of the variable name to hold the count of something.
-For example a variable hold the count of students may have a name like `studentsNumber` or `numberOfStudents`.
+For example a variable holds the count of students may have a name like `studentsNumber` or `numberOfStudents`.

 Actually we recommend to avoid using the `number` word in such ways, because it misleads in some occasions.
 Let us take a couple of examples. `serialNumber` is a string variable used as an identification of a product. `packageNumber` is more misleading because it can mean the count of packages or the serial number of the package.